Our Story

 Trade the pressure to prove for the permission to rest.

-Step into the way of unplanned friendship over church systems.
+Step into the way of friendship over church systems.

-Learn to live like they already belong—right here, right now, in the middle of their actual life.
+Learn to live like you already belong—right here, right now, in the middle of your actual life.

 We mean relief.